ben-laufer/DMRichR/README.md

 This workflow provides the following files:
 1. CpG methylation and coverage value distribution plots
 2. DMRs and background regions
-3. Individual smoothed methylation values for DMRs, background regions, 20 Kb windows, and CpG island windows
+3. Individual smoothed methylation values for DMRs, background regions, and windows/bins
 4. Heatmap of DMRs
-5. PCA plots of 20 Kb windows and CpG island windows
+5. PCA plots of 20 Kb windows (all genomes and hg38, mm10, and rn6 for CpG island windows)
-6. Gene ontologies and pathways (enrichr for all, GREAT for hg38)
+6. Gene ontologies and pathways (enrichr for all genomes, GREAT for hg38 and mm10)
 7. Gene region and CpG annotations and plots (hg38, mm10, or rn6)
 8. Manhattan and Q-Qplots
 9. Blocks of methylation and background blocks